 Ah yes, the old tool contorting.
 Definitely, a situation you want to avoid...

 There's no magic formula to explain how to hire a DevOps engineer.
-DevOps isn’t a specific role: it’s a way of thinking, a methodology, a way of life.
+DevOps isn’t a specific role: it’s a way of thinking, a methodology, and a way of life.
 It unites people, processes, and tools.
 DevOps removes the old siloed way of working, the idea that a job or a problem is only the responsibility of one department.
 It requires collaboration and an end to anti-patterns, like the bus factor, Ikea effect, and ping-pong thinking.

 DevOps roles are often lumped in with developer roles, but instead of imposing specific requirements such as needing X years of experience with certain tools or programming languages, instead, look for smart people.
 Search for candidates who take a collaborative approach, ones with a good attitude and work ethic.
 Take time to see if there's anyone already in-house that you can train up.